tom288/Refresh/Process/ALBUM.md

 ***

 #### TODO
-Raise the displacement where it meets the sewer concrete.\
-Finalise the choke pipe clipping shape.\
-Remove top IT blockbullet ceiling and make border only collide with stickies.\
-Same as above for second spawn ceiling.\
+The second spawn ceiling does not need to be blockbulleted.\
-The second spawn has a low doorway because the door is a prop.
+The second spawn still has a low doorway because the door is a prop.

 #### Collaide changes (need new screenshots)
 Improved rock player clipping shape below rollout.\